 Make a List

 Think back to what attracted you to him in the first place.
 Write down his good qualities.
-Over the next month or so, make an effort to not let the little things bug you.
+Over the next month or so, make an effort to focus on all that is attractive in him rather than on the little things that bug you.
 See him anew again, starry-eyed as when you first met.
 The mind can go a long way in guiding the heart back in the right direction.

 Search Your Heart

 Speaking of the heart, is there a grudge you have been harboring?
 Did he say or do something — or not say or do something — and it hurt you?
 Have you discussed that or just swallowed it down (again) and let it fester?
-Do you feel less appreciated?
-Does he seem overcritical as of late?
+Do you feel less appreciated than you used to be?
+Does he seem overcritical lately?
 Is the only time he offers physical contact when he wants sex?
 If there is an issue you need to talk out?

 Talk to Your Doctor